UtrechtUniversity/icommands-docker/README.md

 Note the absence of the `i:` prefix, which is unnecessary since the arguments are non-ambiguous.

+In case of timeout-errors, see [the paragraph about single-threading](#singlethreading).

 #### Downloading a file
 Analogous to uploading: